edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-02-employee-training-plan.md

 From millions of people working from home to depleted supply chains, 2020 challenged businesses of all sizes to move quickly and adapt.
 An employee training plan that built a flexible, well-trained workforce was a key way that businesses kept up with the fast pace of these changes and challenges.

-Here’s how to build a more effective employee training plan as we move into 2021.
+Here’s how to build a more effective employee training plan as we move into the future.

 ## How do you create an employee training plan?